firebitsbr/fraud-detection-neuromorphic/docs/PHASE4_COMPLETE.md

 #### 3. Accuracy Maintained
 - All platforms achieve >95% accuracy
-- No degradation from quantization
+- in the degradation from quantization
 - Event-driven processing prebeves patterns

 #### 4. Practical Impact